 Adds entropy at early boot and runtime

-Providing enough randomness, especially at early boot, has been a constant struggle for Linux.
-While on the Intel platform, Ivy Bridge and newer processor models that support RDRAND generally eliminate the problem of entropy starvation at early boot and runtime, older processors and those of other architectures continue to be plagued by this problem.
-The demonstrable effects of this include weak private keys on embedded systems, weak randomness on VM guests, predictable stack canaries, and more.
-PaX's latent entropy plugin included in grsecurity addresses the lack of randomness by modifying the instruction streams of functions called only during boot as well as some specific functions at runtime that perform some unpredictable computations from the perspective of an attacker.
+Grsecurity provides a feature to help address the problem of entropy starvation at early boot on IoT devices.
+The demonstrable effects of entropy starvation at early boot are weak private keys, predictable stack canaries, and more.
+PaX's latent entropy plugin modifies the instruction streams of functions called only during boot as well as some specific functions at runtime that perform some unpredictable computations from the perspective of an attacker.
 These functions are modified to produce a nondeterministic value based on the flow of execution.
 At several points in the boot process and at runtime, this pseudorandom value is mixed in to the entropy pool.
-Further, a kernel compiled with this plugin will have the various random pools in the kernel initialized at compile-time to random contents.

 Makes read-only sensitive kernel structures